ivmatt/ivmatt/README.md

 ### Hi, I'm Ivan The! 👋

-I would ask you to check out my website but as of right now it's a work in progress :P
-(Still, feel free to peek: [ivanthe.com](https://ivanthe.com))

 ## About Me
-- 🎓 I'm a recent graduate from Boston University with a B.A. in Computer Science.
+- I'm a recent graduate from Boston University with a B.A. in Computer Science.
-- 🛠 I love building software that's not just functional, but actually looks and feels good to use.
+- I love building software that's not just functional, but actually looks and feels good to use.
-- 🎨 Outside of code, I’m into design, audio, and editing — I like mixing the creative with the technical.
+- Outside of code, I’m into design, audio, and editing — I like mixing the creative with the technical.
-- 🧗‍♂️ In my free time, you’ll probably find me climbing, skiing, snowboarding, or just watching movies.
+- In my free time, you’ll probably find me climbing, skiing, snowboarding, or just watching movies.

 ## Skills